John Mormando

 After interviewing three different cancer surgeons, I went with NYU Langone Cancer Center in NYC.

-My main purpose in going public with my health issue is to let people know that men can get breast cancer too.
-And since I worked in the Ground Zero area after 9-11, I now know that myself, along with my many colleagues at the NY Mercantile Exchange, are at risk.
-My goal is to let as many people know as possible, to instigate research that will find answers to this male breast cancer cluster, and hopefully to prevent others getting this disease in the future.
+My main purpose in going public with my health issue is to let people know that men can get breast cancer, too.
+And since I worked in the Ground Zero area after 9-11, I now know that I, along with my many colleagues at the NY Mercantile Exchange, are at risk.
+My goal is to let as many people know as possible, to instigate research that will find answers to this male breast cancer cluster, and hopefully to prevent others from getting this disease in the future.

-It sounds like a cliche, but if my words can save one person then it will all be worth it.
+It sounds like a cliche, but if my words can save one person, then it will all be worth it.

 Share this story: